Universal DAO

 In Universal DAO, @Temporal can be used to specify how to map java.util.Date and java.util.Calendar type values to the database.
 Since arbitrary mapping is not possible for other types, Entity properties must be defined according to the database type and specifications of the JDBC driver to be used.

-Though Universal DAO uses JPA annotation information when sending automatically generated SQL to the DB, JPA annotation information is not used when sending arbitrary SQL to the DB.
+Though Universal DAO uses Jakarta Persistence annotation information when sending automatically generated SQL to the DB, Jakarta Persistence annotation information is not used when sending arbitrary SQL to the DB.
 Therefore, the type conversion is as follows.

 When executing SQL automatically generated from the Entity